realA10001986/Dash-Gauges/README.md

 ### Switch board

-In order to reduce cable chaos I designed a simple "switch board" which mounts on the smaller gauges.
+For the very gauges hardware I used, I designed a simple "switch board" which mounts on the smaller gauges.
 It carries the MCP4728 breakout board, a single channel relay board, all resistors for the gauges and LEDs, the LEDs for the smaller gauges and connectors for cables to the control board and to the "Roentgens" gauge.
 Also, it has connectors for an external Time Travel button and the door switches.

 ![SwitchBoard1.7](https://github.com/realA10001986/Dash-Gauges/assets/76924199/1adf1639-6e81-44df-b56d-0eba04ba26b8)